emad-elsaid/emad-elsaid.github.io/_posts/2020-08-31-my-blog-properties.md

 ## Minimal theme

-I searched Jekyll themes, I have to say I was disappointed to see most of them, so I picked the most minimal one and tried to clean it.
+I searched Jekyll themes, I have to say that I was disappointed to see most of them, so I picked the most minimal one and tried to clean it.

 ## No JavaScript